 Once the internal training is created, it's rolled out.
 During this phase, interdepartmental communication will be paramount, as you try to maximize the value of this solution and get the word out to employees of this new training option.

-After solutions are implemented, leaders should evaluate outcomes against original goals of the program and make an assessment about the effectiveness of the solution.
-Investments in performance solutions — in particular employee development programs — can be high so it's important to understand and track your positive ROI to inform future strategic decision-making.
+After solutions are implemented, leaders should evaluate outcomes against the original goals of the program and make an assessment of the effectiveness of the solution.
+Investments in performance solutions — in particular, employee development programs — can be high so it's important to understand and track your positive ROI to inform future strategic decision-making.

 In addition to the financial returns that can be realized from employee development programs, there are employee retention implications.
 Organizations that don't invest in employee development might find that they have a problem retaining their best talent.
 Employees will take their skills wherever they're needed — and people will go wherever they can grow those skills and learn new ones.